 The current population of Indochinese tigers is approximately 300, which is not nearly enough to sustain the species.
 The proximity between each tiger’s territory also doesn’t support their sustainability.
 The tigers are simply running out of space.
 The tiger population struggle can be attributed to habitat loss, poaching, and fragmentation.
 If things continue as they are now, Indochinese tigers will become extinct in the next century.

 Sightings of the western black rhino have declined by 95% over the past 20 years.
 The population dwindled to 2,000 in 2004 but is now below 600.
 It’s expected that there are only 100 left alive.

 Endemic to Mexico, this adorable creature is threatened by human encroachment into its habitat.
 Many of its eggs are stolen for food, which has led to a drastic decrease in the number of young.
 Its total population is now estimated at 5,000.

 The nene goose was once common throughout Hawaii, but its numbers declined so rapidly that by 1952 they were extinct on all main Hawaiian islands except Maui (where there were only 30 birds).

-There are also many other types of endangered or extinct plant life that need to be saved right away if they want any chance at survival!
+There are also many other types of endangered or extinct plant life that need to be saved immediately if they want any chance at survival.